viesturz/klipper/docs/Command_Templates.md

   M117 Welcome!
 ```

-Its possible for a delayed gcode to repeat by updating itself in
+It's possible for a delayed gcode to repeat by updating itself in
 the gcode option:

 ```